hyperspy/hyperspy/doc/user_guide/model.rst

     >>> m.append(line)
     >>> m.fit()

-On fitting completion, the optimized value of the parameters and their estimated standard deviation are stored in the following line attributes:
+Once the fit is complete, the optimized value of the parameters and their estimated standard deviation are stored in the following line attributes:

 .. code-block:: python